 Though to a lesser extent, carriers partner with consolidators to offload their excess inventory.
 The number of bulk tickets and discount percentage significantly depend on booking class and whether the flight is domestic or international.

 International flights vs domestic flights.
-International airfares are largely regulated by IATA (the International Association of Travel Agents) that struggles to keep ticket prices (and consequently, airlines’ profits) high.
+International airfares are largely regulated by IATA (the International Air Transport Association) that struggles to keep ticket prices (and consequently, airlines’ profits) high.
 IATA prohibits airlines from discounting published fares, or airfares available to all vendors.

 While pursuing the same goal — to sell tickets for the highest price possible — carriers understand that they won’t be able to load their planes to the brim at official rates.
 The solution?
 To sell a part of their inventory at discounted prices via consolidators.
 This practice is not forbidden by IATA or any international treaties.

 Domestic airfares are subject to local regulations within a given country.
 In the USA, the world’s largest travel market, carriers are allowed to set their own fares and change them at short notice owing to the 1978 Airline Deregulation Act.
 It permits local carriers to offer lower prices without any mediation.
 Although they sell some of their inventory to consolidators, discounts for third parties are not nearly as large as on international flights.